BloggerBust/nauci_base_init/README.md

 >     [-d groupname] [-D groupid] [-u groupname] [-U groupid]
 >
 >     Author: trevor.wilson@nauci.org
+>     Depends on: POSIX ACL and extended attributes.
+It may work on other
+>     ACL types depending on how ACL interoperability is handled, but I have
+>     not tested that behaviour.
 >
 >     The nauci_base_init.sh is the entry point for the nauci_base_entry
 >     docker image and is intended to facilitate the initial setup of a